 The University accepts both domestic and foreign checks.
 All checks should be made out to the Trustees of the University of Pennsylvania.
 The University will not accept post-dated, stale-dated or unsigned checks.

 The University accepts foreign checks issued in foreign currency or USD.
 Foreign checks must be sent to Cash Management via BEN Deposits and processed through the bank’s foreign collections department.
 Once the funds have posted to the University bank account, Cash Management will adjust the amount in BEN Deposits and post the amount collected to the GL.
 The amount collected will be dependent on the current FX rate and any additional fees that may be deducted before reaching the University.
+In addition, the University charges a fee to cover shipping costs.
+It is encouraged to have payments sent electronically.

 There are three main identifiers to help determine if you have a foreign check: currency, drawee bank location and ABA number.
 If any of the following apply, it is considered a foreign check and should be processed accordingly.